gorgexec/MvvmCore/README.md

 * Initialized `NavController` accessible through `nav()`activity method.
 * Option to subscribe and respond to any view model-issued event with the help of `subscribeNotification()` method.

-Thus, in more complex case the code may be like that:
+Thus, in more complex case the code may be something like that:

 ```java
 public class MainActivity extends BindableActivityCore<ActivityMainBinding, MainViewModel> {